One time around the world.

 We are looking forward to everything that is coming.
 On Big Island, we go on excursions with our rental car every day and explore this really big, insanely interesting island.

-The volcanoes that form all the Hawaiian islands - active, however, only on Big Island - make them both lush green and gentle.
-And in other places lava-black, rocky and steaming.
+The volcanoes that form all the Hawaiian islands - active, however, only on Big Island - make it lush green and gentle.
+And in other places, it is lava-black, rocky and steaming.

-That's probably what fascinated us the most: this diversity.
+That's probably what fascinated us the most: the diversity.

 And, what is so super exciting about it: the island is constantly changing.
 This is due to the active volcano Kilauea.
-The ensures that the island grows every year.
-We are there in 2018, few months after an eruption of the Kilaueas.
-Residents from the eastern part of the island tell us how their homes were in danger during this time and how the eruption reshaped entire sections of the coast: beaches disappeared, new ones were created, it was possible to observe how whales suddenly swam new paths.
+It ensures that the island grows every year.
+We are there in 2018, a few months after an eruption of the Kilauea.
+Locals from the eastern part of the island tell us how their homes were in danger during this time and how the eruption reshaped entire sections of the coast: beaches disappeared, new ones were created, and it was even possible to observe how whales suddenly swam new paths.

 We hike a lot on Big Island.
-But that often means that we first have to cover a few miles in the car, because the island is big.
+That often means that we first have to cover a few miles by car because of the size of the island.
 Fortunately, driving, even for two or three hours, is not a bad thing in Hawaii.
 There is so much to see and the landscapes can change amazingly fast.
-In addition, there are always small sales booths where we can buy fresh fruit, juices or delicious banana bread can strengthen.
-We especially liked the following destinations, besides the trip to Kilauea National Park (where the earth is steaming and the crater platform, a few months after the last eruption, no longer exists):
+In addition, there are always small sales booths where we can buy fresh fruit, juices or delicious banana bread for strength.
+We liked the following destinations especially, besides the trip to Kilauea National Park (where the earth is steaming and the crater platform, a few months after the last eruption, no longer exists):